 Over the period October 7-12, 1998, approximately 1 year after the Joint Stipulation and Order, workers conducting routine drainage maintenance operations in the center of the East Traffic Circle (ETC) Area uncovered debris (wood, metal, plastic, etc.) while trenching down to a depth of about 1.4 m (4.5 ft).
 This location is outside the NIF Construction Area.
 Soils from the ETC Area were tested, and the PCB Aroclor 1254 was found.
 This PCB is believed to represent residual contamination from capacitors previously excavated during the ETC Landfill Closure in 1984.
 The soil removed for the drainage maintenance operations was stored on plastic in an area away from the excavation, and two composite samples were collected for chemical analyses.
 On December 18, 1998, the two samples were confirmed to contain Aroclor 1254 at 98 and 120 ppm.
 No other chemical constituents of concern (volatile organic compounds, metals, and radionuclides) were detected.
 After it was confirmed that the soil removed from the ETC Area contained Aroclor 1254, the RPMs were immediately notified.
 Subsequent actions, such as soil disposal, geophysical surveys, and soil sampling, were planned and implemented with the RPMs' concurrence.
-The cleanup level agreed to by the RPMs was 18 ppm, which is the EPA Region 9 PRG for Aroclor 1254 in soils at an industrial site.
+The cleanup level developed in consultation with the RPMs was 18 ppm and was documented in an Action Memorandum (Joma 2000).
 During the week of January 4, 1999, the PCB-contaminated soil was sent to an off-site EPA-approved hazardous waste disposal facility.
-With the approval of the RPMs, sampling was conducted to verify that no residual contamination remained where the soil was stored and loaded for off-site disposal.
+In consultation with the RPMs, sampling was conducted to verify that no residual contamination remained where the soil had been stored and loaded for off-site disposal.

-The extent of the residual contamination remaining after PCB removal was assessed, and although interviews and historical searches indicated that there was a low likelihood of finding any additional buried sources of contamination, surface geophysical surveys and sediment sampling were conducted in the area under the oversight of the CERCLA RPMs.
-Soil samples collected in the ETC Area indicated that shallow soil (0-0.75 m [0-2.5 ft]) in some locations contained residual PCB concentrations above the cleanup level of 18 ppm required by the CERCLA RPMs.
-With approval of the RPMs, surface soil was scraped off of these areas and confirmatory samples were collected to determine the concentrations in the remaining surface soil.
-Areas where residual Aroclor 1254 concentrations were still above the cleanup level were scraped until eventually the surface soil concentrations were below 18 ppm (Bainer 1999).
+The extent of the residual contamination remaining after PCB removal was assessed, and although interviews and historical searches indicated that there was a low likelihood of the existence of any additional buried sources of contamination, surface geophysical surveys and sediment sampling were conducted within the East Traffic Circle area under the oversight of the CERCLA RPMs.
+Soil samples collected in the ETC Area indicated that shallow soil (0-0.75 m [0-2.5 ft]) in some locations contained residual PCB concentrations above the cleanup level of 18 ppm.
+In consultation with the RPMs, surface soil was scraped off of these areas and confirmatory samples were collected to determine the concentrations in the remaining surface soil.
+Areas where residual Aroclor 1254 concentrations were still above the cleanup level were scraped until eventually the surface soil concentrations were below 18 ppm (Bainer 1999; DOE 1999d).
+The PCB-contaminated soil removed was sent to the same off-site EPA-approved hazardous waste disposal facility.
+The analytical procedures used in both this cleanup action and the earlier cleanup action at the NIF construction site were performed in accordance with the approved CERCLA Quality Assurance Project Plan (QAPP) and DOE standard operating procedures (Dibley 1999; Dibley and Depue 1999; Joma 2000).